oicr-gsi/vidarr/vidarr-cromwell/README.md

 ## Cromwell Output Provisioner
 The output provisioner uses a Cromwell job to copy an output from a file off shared disk to another directory for permanent archival.
-The workflow must compute the file size and MD5 of the file's contents and report them plus the location where the file is now stored.
+The workflow must compute the file size and checksum of the file's contents and report them plus the location where the file is now stored.

     {